 YouTube complies with all applicable sanctions and trade compliance laws, including relevant U.S. sanctions.
 As such, if we find an account believed to be owned and operated by the Afghan Taliban, we terminate it.
 Further, our policies prohibit content that incites violence.

 While policymakers refer to official, clear definitions, they should stay cautious and alert to ongoing developments and events and update definitions as needed.

-3. How To Choose Between Specific And Broad Policy Language?
+3. When Should Platforms Choose Between Specific And Broad Policy Language?

-We’ve learned that platform policies run the spectrum from using explicit policy wording to catch-all policies.
-While platforms like Facebook, Instagram, and YouTube are extremely specific in their wording, Snapchat, Daily Motion, and Tumblr prefer more general wording.
+We’ve learned that platform policies run the full length of the spectrum from explicit to catch-all.
+While platforms like Facebook, Instagram, and YouTube are extremely specific in their policies, Snapchat, Daily Motion, and Tumblr prefer more general wording.